tzzh/pod-tzzh-aws/README.md

 A [pod](https://github.com/babashka/babashka.pods) to interact with AWS using [babashka](https://github.com/borkdude/babashka/).

+The API is the same as the Java/Python/Go sdks, with clojurized function name, e.g `BatchGetItem` becomes `batch-get-item`.

 [This file](./babashka/babashka.go) contains the code around receiving/sending bencoded messages from/to babashka.

 Then [this](./gen/generate.clj) generates all the code to use the golang sdk.
 That might be a bit hacky but allows to have access to most of the AWS sdk really quickly and I believe this is relatively common in Go to get around the lack of generics.